beewhy777/Data-Analysis_Projects/Python Project-UnitConverter/README.md

 - Select Kilogram from the "Convert From " dropdown box and select Pound from the "Convert To" dropdown box
 - Click on the "CONVERT” button.

-The look of the App before and after clicking on the "CONVERT” button are shown in the links below:
+The look of the App before clicking on the "CONVERT” button is shown in the link below:

 Fig 1.1 The App before clicking   "CONVERT"

+The look of the App after clicking on the "CONVERT” button is shown in the link below:
 Fig 1.2 The App after clicking "CONVERT"

 In order to carry out a different unit conversion- choose a different measure, enter the numerical quantity you intend